 In order to be appointed as Personal Representative of a decedent’s estate you will need to bring the following information with you to the Jefferson County Probate Office:

-1. You will need to bring a certified copy of the death certificate if the decedent died out of state.
-If the decedent died in Jefferson County, WV, it is not necessary to have the death certificate as long as you have the basic information on the decedent including his/her social security number.
+1. You will need to bring a certified copy of the death certificate if the decedent died out of state or a copy of the death certificate if the decedent died in West Virginia.

 2. The ORIGINAL will and/or codicil, if there is one.